Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 **Flow Messages**

-The payload contains the license plate number and the property "plate" contains other useful informations.</br>
+The payload contains the license plate number and the property *plate* contains other useful informations.</br>

 **Output PIN 1**
 ```javascript